jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/glossary.rst

     <http://docs.aws.amazon.com/aws-sdk-php/v3/api/class-Aws.Sdk.html>`_, which
     acts as a factory for the client objects for each **service**.
 The ``Sdk`` class also let's you provide a set of :doc:`global configuration values
-    <configuration>` that are applied to all client objects that it
+    <guide_configuration>` that are applied to all client objects that it
     creates.

 Service